Welfare Reform Research, Evaluations and National Studies

 Fiscal Year 2018 A single grant continuation was awarded in 2018.

-Fiscal Year 2020 It is anticipated that there will be several new grants awarded in 2020, to include a new cohort of 5 Family Self-Sufficiency Research Consortium Scholars Network awards, and 4 Career Pathways Secondary Analysis grants
+Fiscal Year 2020 Several new grants were awarded in 2020, to include a new cohort of 5 Family Self-Sufficiency Research Consortium Scholars Network awards, and 4 Career Pathways Secondary Analysis grants

 Authorization

-Section 413 of the Social Security Act, 42 U.S.C. ยง613, as amended by the Consolidated Appropriations Act of 2017, Public Law 115-31
+Section 413 of the Social Security Act, 42 U.S.C. §613, as amended by the Consolidated Appropriations Act of 2017, Public Law 115-31

 Who is eligible to apply/benefit from this assistance?